TermySequence/v8-linux/v8/gn/docs/reference.md

   GN only knows about files declared in the "sources" and "public" sections of targets.
 If a file is included that is not known to the build, it will be allowed.

+  It is common for test targets to need to include private headers for their associated code.
+In this case, list the test target in the "friend" list of the target that owns the private header to allow the inclusion.
+See "gn help friend" for more.

+  When a binary target has no explicit or implicit public headers (a "public" list is defined but is empty), GN assumes that the target can not propagate any compile-time dependencies up the dependency tree.
+In this case, the build can be parallelized more efficiently.
+  Say there are dependencies:
+    A (shared library) -> B (shared library) -> C (action).
+  Normally C must complete before any source files in A can compile (because there might be generated includes).
+But when B explicitly declares no public headers, C can execute in parallel with A's compile steps.
+C must still be complete before any dependents link.
 ```

 #### **Examples**